Hubert Klausner: Anschluss

 On the eve of the Austrian Anschluss to Nazi Germany on 12 March 1938, Klausner received Reichsführer-SS Heinrich Himmler at the Vienna airport.
 Klausner announced the Anschluss on Austrian radio and joined the SS immediately afterwards, in the rank of Oberführer.

 The next day, Klausner was appointed by the new Nazi Chancellor Arthur Seyss-Inquart to be "Minister for Political Decision Making" in the first Nazi cabinet.
-Upon the German election on 10 April, he obtained a seat in the Reichstag.
-On 23 April he became deputy to Josef Bürckel, the Reichskommissar for the Reunification of Austria with the German Reich.
+At the parliamentary election of 10 April, he obtained a seat as a deputy to the Reichstag from the newly renamed Ostmark.
+On 23 April, he became deputy to Josef Bürckel, the Reichskommissar for the Reunification of Austria with the German Reich.
 Then, on 22 May he again was named Gauleiter of Gau Carinthia, and also became deputy to Bürckel in his capacity as Reichsstatthalter of Ostmark.
 Along with all this, he also attained, as of 1 June 1938, the office of Landeshauptmann of Carinthia.
 He thus united under his control the highest party and governmental offices in his jurisdiction.
 While he was in Vienna assisting Bürckel, his duties as Gauleiter and Landeshauptmann were exercised by his deputies Franz Kutschera and Wladimir von Pawlowski, respectively.
 On 9 November 1938, Klausner was promoted to SS-Brigadeführer.

 At the height of his power, Hubert Klausner died suddenly on 12 February 1939 in his home in Vienna, officially of a stroke.
 Adolf Hitler together with Reinhard Heydrich and Rudolf Hess attended Klausner's state funeral in Klagenfurt, where Hitler delivered the commemorative address.